Life DERRIS - DisastEr Risk Reduction InSurance

 Derris is the first European project that unites public administration, companies and the insurance industry to reduce the risks caused by extraordinary climatic events.

-- an assessment of their vulnerability to weather and climate events with two inspections for the identification of potential risks the company is exposed to and measures that can be taken to reduce such risks;
+- an assessment of their vulnerability to weather/climate events through two inspections to identify the potential risks to which the company is exposed and the risk reduction measures that can be taken;

 - a series of 5 training meetings aimed at acquiring useful knowledge on risk and emergency prevention and management.

 The aim was to provide companies with guidance in the drafting of an action plan for adapting to climate change.

 During the pilot trial in Turin the project developed a simple and intuitive tool (CRAM tool) which gives SMEs the ability to understand, through georeferencing, which of the 7 DERRIS project risks (flooding, precipitation, wind, lightning, hail, temperature and landslides) they are exposed to and which solutions they could apply in their companies to prevent damage.

 To enable as many Italian SMEs as possible to identify the main weather/climate risks to which they are exposed and define the possible actions for managing emergencies and reducing their exposure to risk, from 2017 the trial was extended to 10 other local authorities: Alghero, Almese, Avigliana, Bassiano, Bologna, Genoa, Milano, Molfetta, Padua, Pescara, Rovereto, Udine, Varese and L’Unione dei Comuni del Circondario Empolese Valdelsa.
 In the local authorities involved, the companies had the chance to take advantage of hours of training and technical support (through the performance of in-company inspections) in order to draft their action plans for adapting to climate change using the CRAM tool.